HOME | COURSE WORK | TRANSFER & ADVISING | CAREERS & RESOURCES | PEOPLE | SCHOLARSHIPS | CLUBS

 Susan Harthun and Ted Weiland, advisor

+The Iowa Illinois Nebraska STEM Partnership for Innovation in Research and Education (IINSPIRE) project is part of the Louis Stokes Alliance for Minority Participation (LSAMP) program.
 LSAMP is a National Science Foundation (NSF) alliance among sixteen two-year and four-year colleges and universities working together to broaden the participation of underrepresented minorities in science, technology, engineering and mathematics (STEM) education in the Midwest.
-The LSAMP program at Kirkwood seeks to support you from the pre-college experience through your STEM associate degree.

 Kirkwood offers a very diverse mixture of clubs and organizations.
 You can select from a variety of opportunities that suit your personal interests, as well as your program interests.
 A complete list of clubs and organizations can be found in Student Life.